COVID: Health minister tells Germans not to be picky over vaccines | DW | 22.11.2021

 Spahn's comments came in defense of a cap on weekly deliveries of the BioNTech-Pfizer vaccine to German doctors' offices.
 He told public broadcaster ZDF on Sunday that it was "a question of the quantity available."

 At the same time, Spahn pointed out, a large quantity of Moderna was ready in the warehouse.
-He said during the press conference that some 16 million Moderna doses could expire in the first quarter of next year if they were not used.
+He said during the press conference that some 16 million Moderna doses could expire in the first quarter of 2022 if they were not used.

 Spahn stressed that Germans should get vaccinated, including with booster shots if their first shot was more than six months ago, to reduce the risk of serious illness.

-He said the prevalence of the more infectious delta variant made it increasingly difficult for the unvaccinated to avoid infection.
+He said the prevalence of the more infectious delta variant made it increasingly difficult for unvaccinated people to avoid infection.

-Virologist Günther Schönrich, from Berlin's Charité hospital, told DW the situation in Europe was "very, very serious."
-He added that it was important for people to have confidence in the Moderna vaccine.
+Virologist Günther Schönrich, from Berlin's Charite hospital, told DW that the situation in Europe was "very, very serious."
+He said it was important for people to have confidence in the Moderna vaccine.

-"I think it's important to emphasize that both vaccines from Moderna and BioNTech-Pfizer are very efficient in protecting from severe COVID-19 and curtailing the admissions to the hospital and the treatments necessary on the ICU," said Schönrich.
+"I think it's important to emphasize that both vaccines from Moderna and BioNTech-Pfizer are very efficient in protecting from severe COVID-19 and curtailing the admissions to the hospital and the treatments necessary on the ICU," Schönrich said.

-Germany's emergency physicians on Monday said they saw see a worrisome situation, despite many having people been vaccinated.
+Germany's emergency physicians on Monday said they saw see a worrisome situation, despite the fact that many people have been vaccinated.

-Many intensive care units were once again at the limit of their capacity, they said, with a significantly higher rate of cases compared to 2020.
+Many intensive care units are once again at the limit of their capacity, they said, with a significantly higher rate of cases compared with 2020.

-Gernot Marx, who heads of Germany's intensive care association DIVI, said many hospitals in hard-hit regions had already started postponing scheduled surgery and transferring patients to other facilities.
+Gernot Marx, who heads Germany's DIVI intensive care association, said many hospitals in hard-hit regions had already started postponing scheduled surgery and transferring patients to other facilities.

 DIVI also reported huge regional differences.
 In Bavaria, it said, 30% of patients in intensive care units were coronavirus patients, while in North Rhine-Westphalia it was 10%.

-According to reports, Germany's acting Chancellor Angela Merkel said current measures were insufficient to tame a vicious fourth wave of the pandemic.
+According to reports, Germany's acting chancellor, Angela Merkel, said current measures were insufficient to tame a vicious fourth wave of infections.

-"We have a highly dramatic situation the current rules are not enough," Merkel was reported to have told a meeting of leaders of her conservative CDU party on Monday.
+"We have a highly dramatic situation — the current rules are not enough," Merkel was reported to have told a meeting of leaders of her conservative Christian Democrats on Monday.

 Germany recorded another 30,643 cases on Monday, according to the Robert Koch Institute for infectious diseases, bringing the total since the start of the coronavirus pandemic to just above 5.3 million.